danielkasza/tiny-ext2-library/README.md

 Listing directories is not yet supported, but that functionality could be added easily.
 Internally, the library is already able to look at directories.

+Only the original ("revision 0") Ext2 filesystem is supported.

 ```
 Copyright (c) 2020, Daniel Kasza
 All rights reserved.